How to talk to your GP about ovarian cancer symptoms

 How to talk to your GP if you're experiencing ovarian cancer symptoms.

-We always advise anyone to go to a doctor if they feel something isn’t right, but how do you make yourself heard?
-We’ve partnered with retired GP Dr Hilary Morrison and put together some practical advice to help you talk to your doctor about worrying symptoms and help them find out what’s going on quickly.
+So how do you make yourself heard?
+We've spoken to the experts and put together some practical advice to help you talk to your GP about worrying symptoms to help them find out what’s going on quickly.

 Know the signs and symptoms of ovarian cancer